RenertMath/RenertMath.github.io/contests/index.md

             <li> Solve the contest form (link below) that we will take up at the session according to your grade level.
 Please do your best.
 It is OK not to answer a question at all if you do not know how to do it.</li>
             <li> Fill the bubble sheet (see link below) with your answers.</li>
             <li > Submit the answers by Friday at (to be decided)</li>
-            <h5>Your answers will help the instructors decide what to go over in class, and which questions to focus on.</h5>
+            <font size="3">Your answers will help the instructors decide what to go over in class, and which questions to focus on.</font>
             <li>If you have any questions please contact admin@calgarybrightminds.com</li>
       </ul>
     </p>